DavideDeMarchi/vois/docs/2_tutorial.rst

 A similar example of a basic multi-page application can be found here: `Multi Page Demo code <./_static/_static/MultiPageDemo.html>`_

-The corresponding running dashboard can be opened here: `Multi Page Demo <https://davidedemarchi-voila.hf.space/voila/render/tutorial/MultipageDemo.ipynb>`_
+The corresponding running dashboard can be viewed here: `Multi Page Demo <https://davidedemarchi-voila.hf.space/voila/render/tutorial/MultipageDemo.ipynb>`_